HUANGLIZI/TFCNs/README.md

 Email: dihanli@stu.xmu.edu.cn

-Please contact me if you need the further help.
+Please contact dihan or me if you need the further help.

 # Usage